 - By default, learners must watch the bulb until the end for an attempt score to transfer to BeachBoard (they will see a green checkmark).
 If desired, push grades for incomplete attempts to BeachBoard by clicking the Sync Grades option.
 Attempts that are not started do not sync, so a 0 for a bulb that is not attempted must be entered manually in BeachBoard.

 - If a bulb has both auto-graded and manually graded questions, students will see an initial grade that includes only auto-graded questions.
-Let them know in advance when to expect the total grade to calm concerns.
+In these cases, use the setting checkbox “Hide learner score upon bulb completion,” and let students know in advance when to expect the total score.

 - Never make manual adjustments to bulb grades in the BeachBoard grade book, since they will be automatically overwritten by the grades from the PlayPosit Dashboard.